-For many canoeing on Lake Louise is a highlight of their trip to Banff National Park.
+For many, canoeing on Lake Louise is a highlight of their trip to Banff National Park.
 There is likely no place more quintessential to rent a canoe in Banff than Lake Louise.
 It’s one of the most spectacular scenes in the world.
 It’s tough to find a more spectacular scene to paddle through as you look out to Mount Victoria and the hanging Victoria glacier.

 Lake Louise is the most popular attraction in Banff National Park and draws a crowd in the summer months.
-The trails around Lake Louise fill up and thousands of people grab their photo in front of spectacular scenery.
+The trails around Lake Louise fill up, and thousands of people grab their photo in front of spectacular scenery.

 This is particularly easy if you aim to paddle the whole lake as most people tend to stick close to the dock and the middle of Lake Louise.
-If you want to paddle the full lake plan for one to two hours, with it most likely falling somewhere in between.
+If you want to paddle the entire lake, plan for around one hour, depending on your ability.

-You are permitted to bring your own canoe or kayak to Lake Louise, but there is no public boat launch.
-That means the vast majority of visitors will have to rent canoes from the boat dock at Lake Louise.
-The dock is run by the Fairmont Chateau Lake Louise and its open daily in-season from 11 a.m. to 6 p.m.
+You can bring your own canoe or kayak to Lake Louise, but there is no public boat launch.
+That means most visitors will have to rent canoes from the boat dock at Lake Louise.
+The dock is run by the Fairmont Chateau Lake Louise, and it’s open daily in-season from 11 a.m. to 6 p.m.

 As additional experience guests can book the Voyageur Canoe Experience from a 26’ cedar strip group canoe.
-The guided canoe trip is great for families and the guide will supply an ample amount of information about the history of the park’s early explorers and wildlife.
+The guided canoe trip is great for families, and the guide will supply an ample amount of information about the history of the park’s early explorers and wildlife.

-Lake Louise Canoe Season and Rental Hours
+Lake Louise Canoe Rental Season and Rental Hours

 Lake Louise Canoe Rental Rates